-An important dimension of TE geochemistry in the mixing zone was achieved because of the new dialysis procedure that was applied for the first time on a wide range of trace elements during this study.
-The first and most significant result is the difference in the degree of conservative or non-conservative behavior between traditional "total" (< 0.22 μm) and "truly" dissolved LMW{<1 kDa} fractions.
-For the majority of studied metals this result was not counterintuitive because it was demonstrated in earlier studies that the colloidal fraction in the estuary is subjected to the largest degree of coagulation (Dai and Martin, 1995).
-Additionally, a much smaller decrease in the truly dissolved (< 1 kDa) form of Fe and Cu compared to the < 0.22 μm fraction when the salinity increases in the coastal zone has been already reported across the range of high salinities (Wells et al., 2000).
-However, the less expected result is that the enrichment of the LMW fraction in many insoluble metals and OC with increased salinity.
-For example, organic carbon demonstrates an increase in the LMW{<1kDa} fraction in

-- July 2012 and 2010 at approximately 5‰ salinity; otherwise, it exhibits a rather flat concentration pattern along the estuary.
-No loss of this fraction occurs; rather there is some gain in the LMW{<1kDa} fraction at ca. 2‰ salinity due to the autochthonous process of OC transformation within the water column.
-An organic-rich subtropical river in the southeastern US also demonstrated an increase in the LMW fraction of OC at - 10 Iow salinity and relatively flat concentrations towards the seawater end member (Powell et al., 1996); a boreal estuary demonstrated the that the unchanged concentration of small (0.5-3 nm) fluorescent OM with increasing salt concentrations up to 25 ‰ salinity (Stolpe and Hassellöv, 2007).
+4.2 Increase in the proportion of LMW<1kDa of OC, trace elements and metal micronutrients during estuarine mixing this result was not counterintuitive because it was demonstrated in earlier studies that the colloidal fraction in the estuary is subjected to the largest degree of coagulation (Dai and Martin, 1995).
+Additionally, a much smaller decrease in the truly dissolved (<1 kDa) form of Fe and Cu compared to the $< 0.22 \,\mu\text{m}$ fraction when the salinity increases in the coastal zone has been already reported across the range of high salinities (Wells et al., 2000).
+However, the less expected result is the enrichment of the LMW fraction in many insoluble metals and OC with increased salinity.
+For example, organic carbon demonstrates an increase in the LMW<1 kDa fraction in July 2012 and 2010 at approximately 5 ‰ salinity; otherwise, it exhibits a rather flat concentration pattern along the estuary (Fig. 5a).
+No loss of this fraction occurs; rather, there is some gain in the LMW<1 kDa fraction at ca. 2 ‰ salinity, presumably due to the autochthonous process of OC transformation/production within the water column.
+An organicrich subtropical river in the southeastern US also demonstrated an increase in the LMW fraction of OC at low salinity and relatively flat concentrations towards the seawater end member (Powell et al., 1996); a boreal estuary demonstrated the unchanged concentration of small (0.5-3 nm) fluorescent OM with increasing salt concentrations up to 25 % salinity (Stolpe and Hassellöv, 2007).
 DOC production during an August phytoplankton bloom in the estuaries is also fairly well known (McKenna, 2004).
-Because the increase in - the organic carbon LMW{<1kDa} in the Severnaya Dvina River estuary is much stronger and pronounced in July than in winter, three main processes may be responsible for it: (i) photochemical oxidation of allochthonous organic matter that produces LMW complexes because it is fairly well known for a number of other boreal settings (cf. Amon and Benner, 1996; Bertilsson and Tranvik, 2000; Jonsson et al., 2001; Anesio and - 20 Graneli, 2004; Kopáček et al., 2005, 2006; Kelton et al., 2007), (ii) heterotrophic mineralization of DOM by aerobic bacterioplankton known for their effect on boreal lakes (cf. Tranvik, 1988; Tranvik and Jorgensen, 1995; Jansson et al., 2000, 2007; Kritzberg et al., 2004; Ask et al., 2008) and subtropical marshes (Moran and Hodson, 1990), and (iii) the exometabolites of the phytoplankton, whose presence is mostly pronounced at - the beginning of the Severnaya Dvina estuarine mixing, in the zone where both marine and freshwater species co-exist (authors' unpublished data); exometabolite production by gram-negative bacteria in the marine zone cannot be ruled out (Wells et al., 1998).
-Note that the production of the lower molecular weight species of OC, Fe and metals at higher salinities have been detected in the Trinity Estuary (Galveston Bay, Gulf of

-Mexico) and suggested to be I nduced by some photochemical and microbiological reactions (Wen et al., 1999).
-However, the degree of the increase in the LMW fraction in this tropical organic-poor river (6 mg L^{-1} DOC in the freshwater zone) was significantly smaller than the organic-rich Severnaya Dvina River estuary.
+The first and most significant result is the difference in the degree of conservative or non-conservative behavior between traditional "total" (<0.22 $\mu$ m) and "truly" dissolved LMW< 1 kDa fractions.
+For the majority of studied metals complexes because it is fairly well known for a number of other boreal and temperate settings (cf. Amon and Benner, 1996; Bertilsson and Tranvik, 2000; Moran et al., 2000; Jonsson et al., 2001; Anesio and Graneli, 2004; Kopáček et al., 2006a, b; Kelton et al., 2007), (ii) heterotrophic mineralization of DOM by aerobic bacterioplankton known for their effect on boreal lakes (cf. Tranvik, 1988; Tranvik and Jørgensen, 1995; Jansson et al., 2000, 2007; Kritzberg et al., 2004; Ask et al., 2008), subtropical marshes (Moran and Hodson, 1990), and temperate estuaries (Raymond and Bauer, 2000), and (iii) the exometabolites of the phytoplankton, whose presence is mostly pronounced at the beginning of the Severnaya Dvina estuarine mixing, in the zone where both marine and freshwater species co-exist (T. Y. Vorobieva, unpublished data); exometabolite production by gram-negative bacteria in the marine zone cannot be ruled out (Wells et al., 1998).
+The photo degradation of dissolved organic matter is known to produce LMW organic compounds that can significantly stimulate bacterial biomass production (Moran and Zepp, 1997).
+For example, production of the lower molecular weight species of OC, Fe and metals at higher salinities has been detected in the Trinity Estuary (Galveston Bay, Gulf of Mexico) and suggested to be induced by some photochemical and microbiological reactions (Wen et al., 1999).
+However, the degree of the increase in the LMW fraction in this tropical organic-poor river $(6 \text{ mg L}^{-1} \text{ DOC in the freshwater zone})$ was significantly smaller than the organic-rich Severnaya Dvina River estuary.